singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

      - The container technology to use (singularity or podman)
      - singularity
    * - symlink_base
-     - If set, where you want to install a simplified module tree to using ``--symlink-tree``
+     - If set, where you want to install a simplified module tree to using the ``symlink-tree`` option
      - $root_dir/symlinks
    * - symlink_tree
-     - If set to true, ALWAYS generate a symlink tree given that a symlink base is defined regardless of ``--symlink-tree`` flag
+     - If set to true, always generate a symlink unless the ``--no-symlink-tree`` flag is given
      - false
    * - updated_at
      - a timestamp to keep track of when you last saved